zjpedu/Dive-Into-Modern-CPP/README.md

 2. cmake.
 It will issue the Makefile.
 3. compile.
 It will build the project.
 4. run.
 It will run the some executable file in tasks.json.
+5. rmbuild.
+It can help you to delete the build file, which can re-generate the build files.

 ```shell
 F5  # debug launch.json